AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 This section allows you to configure forwarding of Adobe Pass Authentication events to Adobe Analytics.

-To enable **Analytics Configuration**, kindly contact the Technical Account Manager (TAM) for more details on how to configure the Report Suite ID (RSID).
+To enable **Analytics Configuration**, kindly contact your Technical Account Manager (TAM) for more details on how to configure the Report Suite ID (RSID).

 ### Integrations {#integrations}